cybersonic/lucee_launcher/README.md

 - Automatically find available ports if the default is taken.
 - Supports listing tags from Docker Hub, running containers in detached mode, stopping running containers, and viewing logs.
 - Includes a dry-run mode to preview the Docker command before executing it.
+## Dependencies
+The script is designed to go on macOS primarily but I am sure it works in *nix environments.
+It also requires Docker to be installed and running

 ## Installation
 The easiest way to install the script is to add the `lucee` file it to your local `~/bin` folder.
 You will then be able to call it from the command line wherever you need it.